PENN STATE HBG

 Psychology of Religion and Spirituality in Families, Couples, and for Individuals (Interpersonal Spirituality and Intrapersonal Spirituality)

 Parent-Child Relationships and Relationship Quality

 Positive Psychology (Well-being, Meaning, Resiliency) and Intrapersonal Outcomes

-Brelsford, G., & Doheny, K. K. (2020).
+Brelsford, G. M., & Doheny, K. K. (2022).
 Parents’ spiritual struggles and stress: Associations with mental health and cognitive well-being following a neonatal intensive care unit experience.
-Psychology of Religion and Spirituality, Advanced online publication.
+Psychology of Religion and Spirituality(14), 119-127.

 Wadsworth, M., McDonald, A., Joos, C., Perzow, S., Ahlkvist, J. A., Tilghman-Osborne, E., Creavey, K., & Brelsford, G. (2020).
 Reducing the biological and psychological toxicity of poverty-related stress: Initial efficacy of the BaSiCS intervention for preadolescents.
 American Journal of Community Psychology, 65(3-4), 305-319.

 Brelsford, G., Underwood, L. G., & Wright, B. R.E.
 (2019).
 Love in the midst of stressors: The role of daily spiritual experiences.
 Research in the Social Scientific Study of Religion, 30, 25-43.

 Brelsford, G., Doheny, K. K., & Nestler, L. (2020).
 Parents’ post-traumatic growth and spirituality post neonatal intensive care unit discharge.
 Journal of Psychology and Theology, 48(1), 34-43.